xabbu42/Master/arbeit.md

 ==============

 The main result of the last chapter does not exactly match Yu's result.
-We have shown that prehistoric loops in G3s are sufficent for self-referentiality but only for the expanded definition of self-referentiality considering the set of all inputs $IN$.
+We have shown that prehistoric cycles in G3s are sufficent for self-referentiality but only for the expanded definition of self-referentiality considering the set of all inputs $IN$.
 The question arises if this expansion is actually necessary.
-The following counterexample shows that indeed, prehistoric loops in G3s are not sufficent for needing a self-referential $CS$.
+The following counterexample shows that indeed, prehistoric cycles in G3s are not sufficent for needing a self-referential $CS$.

 \Begin{lemma}